October 22-23, 2025 at the UC Davis Conference Center

 Wendy Sugimura, Mono County

-Marc Maddox, Town of Paradise
+Marc Mattox, Town of Paradise

 Eloy Ortiz, Regeneración – Pajaro Valley Climate Action